 Negligent Operator Actions

-There are four levels of action that the DMV can take against your driving privilege:
+The negligent operator point criteria that the DMV can take against your driving privileges are as follows:

 - Level 1: Warning letter-Generated when a driver has 2 points fewer than the negligent operator point total.